bartenbach/buttbutt/README.markdown

 ##Special Thanks:
 - *BullShark* - for ideas, showing me buttbot, and the name 'buttbutt'
-- *Klong* - for Rot13 class and fixing URL and title encoding, WakeRoom, UrbanDictionary, and a lot of other stuff
+- *Klong* - for tons of contributions and several commits
 - *ebolahats* - for being a rubber duck
+- *MandL27* - for breaking the bot and pointing out what's annoying

+##Usage:
+TODO!
+The bot is usable, and as it gets more stable I will develop help documentation and help functions.
+As of right now, it's too dynamic.
+We decide to change major features every other week it seems.